 It’s a privilege to serve as President of the Yankee Institute – every day I get to work on behalf of what I’ve believed my entire life: That all of us deserve the opportunity to use our God-given talents and freedom to create and build the lives of our choosing.

 Raised near St. Louis, I worked for two U.S. Senators and clerked for for a judge on the US Court of Appeals for the DC Circuit before practicing law.
 After marrying a third-generation Californian, I moved west, where I guest-hosted radio talk shows, including the nationally-syndicated “Hugh Hewitt Show” and programs on KABC radio in Los Angeles.
 I also wrote Prude, published by Hachette Book Group in 2007.
 My work has been published by editorial pages throughout the country and I have appeared on PBS, CNN, the Fox News Channel, and MSNBC.
 I recently joined the board of trustees of the Pacific Legal Foundation and Americans for Fair Treatment.

 In a strange twist of fate, I served in the first “Obama administration” as an editor of The Harvard Law Review (before becoming the Review’s first female managing editor the next year).
 I graduated from Princeton, where I was Editorial Chairman of The Daily Princetonian.
 Now, I feel fortunate that my home is Connecticut!
-I live in New Canaan with my husband, our children and our highly opinionated Westie, Winston.
+I live in New Canaan with my husband and our children.

 Tamara Tragakis Barry